goschtl/zope/zc.icp/trunk/src/zc/icp/README.txt

 The response (hit, miss, etc.) to a particular ICP query is based on one or more configured policies.
-The mechanics of defining and registering those plolicies is explained in the next section.
+The mechanics of defining and registering those policies is explained in the next section.

 This package does not implement the deprecated ICP_OP_HIT_OBJ.